Pexifymc/disbot/FAQs.md

 In your Discord [developer settings](https://discord.com/developers) for the application, make sure you only have **one redirect URI** and it is your domain followed by `/api/callback`.
 Eg, `https://botlist.com/api/callback`.
 Also make sure that in your config file, your domain, contains the protocol and does **NOT** end with a `/`.
 Eg, `https://botlist.com` and not like these: `https://botlist.com/` `botlist.com`

+## Role issues

+ - Check that the Role ID is correct.
+ - Make sure the role for the Discord bot managing the list has Administrator and it's at the top of the roles list.